codacy/docs/docs/codacy-api/examples/obtaining-audit-log-events-for-organization.md

         The user authenticating on the Codacy API must be an [organization admin or organization manager](../../organizations/roles-and-permissions-for-organizations.md).

 1. Calls the endpoint [<span class="skip-vale">listAuditLogsForOrganization</span>](https://api.codacy.com/api/api-docs#codacy-api-organization) to retrieve the audit log events for your organization.<!--TODO PLUTO-952 Update link-->
-1. Uses [jq](https://github.com/stedolan/jq) to select only the necessary data fields and convert the results to the CSV format.<!--TODO PLUTO-952 Confirm pagination usage-->
+1. Uses [jq](https://github.com/stedolan/jq) to select only the necessary data fields and convert the results to the CSV format.

 ```bash
 CODACY_API_TOKEN="<your account API token>"